-- (i) Attribution.
-When people given cause and effect explanation to their behaviour, it is known as attribution. - (ii) Impression.
+- (c) Attribution.
+Whenpeople give cause and effect explanation to their behaviour, it is known as attribution. - (d) Impression.
 People often form impression of others on the first sight.
 Even before knowing any of their personality traits they start having impression and assessing.
 This sometimes leads to perceptual distortion.
-We shall discuss this aspect later in detail. - (iii) Inference.
+We shall discuss this aspect later in detail. - (e) Inference.
 There is a general tendency on the part of people of judges other on limited information.
-For example, an employee might be sitting at his desk throughout the working hours without doing anything an employee might be sitting at his desk throughout the working hours without doing anything but it may be inferred that he is hardworking. - (iv) Projection.
-It is very easy to judge others if we assume that they are similar to us.
-For example, if we want freedom, challenge and responsibility in our job, we assume that other people is want the same.
+For example, an employee might be sitting at his desk throughout the working hours without doing anything an employee might be sitting at his desk throughout the working hours without doing anything but it may be inferred that he is hardworking. - (f) Projection.
+It is veryeasy to judge others if we assume that they are similar to us.
+For example, if we want freedom, challenge and responsibility in our job, we assume that other people want the same.
 This tendency to attributes one's on characteristics and attributes to other people is called as projection.
 It is to be noted that when manager engage themselves in projection, they compromise their ability to respond to individual differences.
 They tend to see people as more homogenous than they really are.